LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 # Organizational Guidelines

 ## 1. Introduction
-This document outlines the organizational structure, election processes, and rules for Mel's Founders League governance.
+This document outlines the organizational structure, election processes, and rules for Mel's League 7 governance.
 This league is built on the principles of transparency, fairness, and community involvement.
 This document aims to clearly explain every aspect of our operations to ensure all participants have a thorough understanding of how the league functions.

 ## 2. Organizational Structure